Kasador/react-routers/README.md

 I'm still having some troubles understanding React Hooks.
 This is a newer and more effective way of updating states and components in React.<br>

-I will still continue learning React as I've fallen in love with the ecosystem and how thinks develop and change flawlessly.
-I'm truly in-love.
-Haha.
+I will continue learning React as best as I can.
+I've fallen in love with the ecosystem and how things develop and change so flawlessly.